MosaLingua: More than “Just” a Flashcard App

 My Experience with MosaLingua: The Good

 There’s a lot to love about MosaLingua.
 The flashcards cover tons of different scenarios and can get pretty advanced if you want.
 Some of them contain individual words to help build your vocab, and others have entire sentences, which improves your conversation skills.
-Beyond just the flashcards, you can also study entire dialogues!
-I found this feature really useful, as it lets me see sentences in real-world contexts.
-Some days, I just don’t feel like studying a stack of flashcards.
-Dialogues are a great alternative because they tell a story.
-To study dialogues, just tap the ‘More’ tab, then the ‘Dialogues’ icon.
-Browse them by subject, select the one you want, and follow the steps to study the dialogue:- Audio only (just listen actively and look at the accompanying images, even if you don’t understand everything.)
+Beyond just the flashcards, you can also study entire dialogues!- Audio only (just listen actively and look at the accompanying images, even if you don’t understand everything.)

 - Audio with foreign language subtitles (listen again, and read in your target language as you go)